Workplace Pension FAQ

 When will auto enrolment start to affect me?

-It’s important that you have a workplace pension scheme set up and ready to go before your staging date.
+It’s important that you have a workplace pension scheme set up and ready to go before your staging date or duties start date.
 If you don’t, you could be fined by The Pensions Regulator.
-We still accept companies that have missed their staging date, and by setting up a pension scheme quickly you can prevent fines from escalating.
+We still accept companies that are late starting their AE duties, and by setting up a pension scheme quickly you can prevent fines from escalating.
 From October 2017, your auto-enrolment duties will start from the same date as your PAYE duties.

 I run a small business.
 How can Aviva help me with auto enrolment?